MJGGerdes/hu-datasets/README.md

 Since this project focusses on only single-object images, the following steps are applied:

 1. Only the test set is downloaded.
+2. Subfolders are created based on the classes of the dataset.
+3. The images are retrieved from the batches and stored in the correct subfolder.

 ## Trashnet